April 29, 2021

 Would you like to receive COVID-related email updates too?
 Please send us your email address if you'd like to be included.

 Updated Apr.
 5: Are you wondering whether we still need your help?
 The answer is yes, please.
 Visit https://unitedhelpersneeds.hwapps.org to learn more.

-United Helpers is still serving our community, thanks to employees
+United Helpers is still serving our community, thanks to our incredible employees

 Our pandemic-related decisions and precautions